-A county license is required to do business outside the City of Ely, while a city license is required to do business inside the City of Ely.
+A license is required to do business in the City of Ely, but no county business license is required outside the city, except for marijuana businesses.
 To learn more, click on the county and city logos to the right.

-To file a Fictitious Firm Name Form with the county, click
+To file a Fictitious Firm Name Form with the county, click HERE.

-For economic development assistance, click on the Nevada Rural Development Corporation or Northeastern Nevada Regional Development Authority logos.
+For economic development assistance, click on the logos for the Nevada Rural Development Corporation or Northeastern Nevada Regional Development Authority.